 "I am truly delighted to receive this Award.
 Although this is an individual award, doing excellent research is a team effort and I would like to thank all my colleagues, past and present, for their inspiration and support over the years.
 I have to meet the Queen in July to formally collect the QAEP which should be interesting!
 I will keep you all posted.
 In the meantime, there is plenty more research to be done."

-Between November 9-11 2011 will see the 8th SMEs in a Global Economy Conference 2011 held at the Nong Khai Campus, Khon Kaen University in Thailand.
-The event, entitled 'Rising to the Global Challenge: Entrepreneurship and SME development in Asia' also sees Professor Robert Blackburn, Director of the Small Business Research Centre as a key note speaker.
+Between 9 and 11 November 2011, the 8th SMEs in a Global Economy Conference 2011 is held at the Nong Khai Campus, Khon Kaen University in Thailand.
+The event, entitled 'Rising to the Global Challenge: Entrepreneurship and SME development in Asia' also sees Professor Robert Blackburn, Director of the Small Business Research Centre as a keynote speaker.

-Abstracts for the event are required by the 30th July 2011, with full paper submissions by the 31st August 2011.
+Abstracts for the event are required by 30 July 2011, with full paper submissions by 31 August 2011.